 - Hot Warrior yoga 60 minute cardio flow with Jennilee Toner

-Or discover more about the Warriors in The Yoga Warrior programme.
+Or discover more about the Warriors in The Yoga Warrior program.
 Twelve classes over 3 weeks plus extra talks and articles.